adwher/template-vuejs/README.md

-# template-vitejs
+# template-vuejs

 It's a Vitejs template with the minimal utilities what you need to start a project with [Vue 3](https://v3.vuejs.org), [TypeScript](https://www.typescriptlang.org) and some many things to recharge your development.
-You could clone this repository or use the template at [https://github.com/adwher/template-vitejs](https://github.com/adwher/template-vitejs) and use the directory structure who's ready to use and adapt ur idea.
+You could clone this repository or use the template at [https://github.com/adwher/template-vuejs](https://github.com/adwher/template-vuejs) and use the directory structure who's ready to use and adapt ur idea.

 ## Features